-We, the people of the City of Pontiac, adopt this Charter to protect our rights and to promote a just, honorable and efficient government.
+We, the people of the City of Pontiac, adopt this G harter to protect our rights and to promote a just, honorable and efficient government.

-Pontiac is a city with a strong history, settled in 1818 and formally incorporated in 1861.
+The City of Pontiac is a city with a strong history, settled in 1818 and formally incorporated in 1861.
 As with previous charters for this historic city, the citizens have forged this Charter to ensure our great city of Pontiac thrives for many generations of future residents.